cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <b>Figure 1, The Query Optimizer:</b>
 <em>
 The query optimizer takes a SQL query as input and produces a query plan (a concrete execution strategy to evaluate the query) as output.
-The goal of the query optimizer is to select the query plan without the lowest estimated cost.
-It achieves this by enumerating the space of equivalent query plans (the plan space) and using a cost model to estimate the runtime cost of each candidate plan.
+The goal of the query optimizer is to select the query plan with the lowest estimated cost.
+It achieves this by enumerating the space of equivalent query plans (the plan space) and uses a cost model to estimate the runtime cost of each candidate plan.
 </em></p>

 # User-Defined Functions (UDFs)